slowriot/anubis/README.md

-# Anubis - Git Pages for Akash and Radicle
+# Anubis - Git-based webpages for Akash and Radicle

 Host a website anonymously, using decentralised [Akash](https://akash.network/) resources, directly from a [Radicle](https://radicle.xyz/) or git repository.
 Updating the repository will rebuild and update the website automatically.
 Existing [GitHub Pages](https://pages.github.com/) repositories can be migrated with no alteration.